Blaine Community Orchards for Resources and Education

 If you would like us to come and speak at a community activity or event to help inform your participants about the CORE project, please contact us.

 We have had several community meetings to introduce the CORE project.
-If you have any questions, or would like to volunteer to help with our mission and goals, please do not hesitate to contact us - fruit@blaine-core.com or call 360-332-7435 (leave message)
+If you have any questions, or would like to volunteer to help with our mission and goals, please do not hesitate to contact us - fruit@blaine-core.com or call 360-332-7435 (please, leave message)

 fruit@blaine-core.com